 Perhaps the best and newest type of device is the robotic pool cleaner.
 They are highly effective, self-contained devices that come with their own motor which are great at cleaning an entire pool.
 The robots scrub the walls and sides.

-To supplement your pool vacuum, which just takes care of the pool floor we suggest having a great pool skimmer.
+To supplement your pool vacuum, which just takes care of the pool floor we suggest having a good skimmer.
 Pool skimmers will help to remove debris and other junk from the top of the pool water.

 3. Hiring A Pool Man